tomgoody/Auto-Framework/README.md

 Within the Configuration Folder is 2 files: Configuration.cs and ExtentManager.cs The Configuration.cs file collects the variables from the appsettings.json file at startup.
 This sets the environment the tests will be run, the login credentials, and environment specific variables.

 The ExtentManager.cs file collects the results of the test and compiles them into one report at the end.
-Without this file to amend each test results to a single extent report each test run will create a new extent report upon completion and in some cases overwrite previous results.

 *PageMethods Folder*